-COMMAND DESCRIPTION miimon <11000> Configure for mii Link Monitoring.
+COMMAND DESCRIPTION arp {arp-interval Configure for arp Link Monitoring. <11000> arp-ip- target <w.x.y.z>}</w.x.y.z> arp-interval: Specifies the frequency of ARP requests sent to confirm a that slave interface is up. arp-ip-target <w.x.y.z>: Specifies the IP address of the link to send ARP queries.</w.x.y.z> miimon <11000> Configure for mii Link Monitoring.
 Specifies the link check interval in milliseconds that the system polls the Media Independent Interface (MII) to get status. xmit-hash-policy Configure for 802.3ad Mode. {layer2 layer2_3} Specifies the algorithm for slave selection according to the selected TCP/IP layer. lacp-rate {fast Configure for 802.3ad Mode. slow} Specifies the preferred LACPDU packet transmission rate (fast slow) to request from 802.3ad partner. updelay <01000> Configure for mii Link Monitoring.
 Specifies the waiting time in milliseconds to confirm the slave interface status is up. downdelay <01000> Configure for mii Link Monitoring.
-Specifies the waiting time in milliseconds to confirm the slave interface status is down. igmp {activate direction {downstream upstream} version &lt;13&gt;} See Table 44 on page 112 for these command descriptions. ping-check See Table 50 on page 121 for these command descriptions. type {external general internal} Specifies one of the following option depending on the type of network to which the Zyxel Device is connected or if you want to additionally manually configure some related settings. internal is for connecting to a local network.
+Specifies the waiting time in milliseconds to confirm the slave interface status is down. igmp {activate direction {downstream upstream} version <13>} See Table 55 on page 128 for these command descriptions. ping-check See Table 61 on page 138 for these command descriptions. type {external general internal} Specifies one of the following option depending on the type of network to which the Zyxel Device is connected or if you want to additionally manually configure some related settings. internal is for connecting to a local network.
 Other corresponding configuration options: DHCP server and DHCP relay.
 The Zyxel Device automatically adds default SNAT settings for traffic flowing from this interface to an external interface. external is for connecting to an external network (like the Internet).
 The Zyxel Device automatically adds this interface to the default WAN trunk.
-For general, the rest of the screen's options do not automatically adjust and you must manually configure a policy route to add routing and SNAT settings for the interface. show lag available slaves Displays the available slaves that could be added to a LAG. show interface lag Displays interface details for all LAG interfaces. show interface lagx Displays interface details for LAG x.
+For general , the rest of the screen's options do not automatically adjust and you must manually configure a policy route to add routing and SNAT settings for the interface. show lag available slaves Displays the available slaves that could be added to a LAG. show interface lag Displays interface details for all LAG interfaces.
+Displays interface details for LAG x.

-15.11.1 LAG Interface Command Example
+16.11.1 LAG Interface Command Example